openedx/frontend-app-learner-dashboard/README.rst

 The Learner Home app is a microfrontend (MFE) course listing experience for the Open edX Learning Management System (LMS).
 This experience was designed to provide a clean and functional interface to allow learners to view all of their open enrollments, as well as take relevant actions on those enrollments.
-It also serves as host to a number of exposed "widget" containers to provide upsell and discovery widgets as sidebar/footer components.
+It also serves as host to a number of exposed "widget" containers to provide upsell and discovery widgets as sidebar components.

 Quickstart
 ----------